 Union Member Rights and Officer Responsibilities Under the LMRDA The Labor-Management Reporting and Disclosure Act (LMRDA) guarantees certain rights to union members and imposes certain responsibilities on union officers.
 More >>

-The IAM's 730,000 active and retired members can be found in all 50 states in the U.S. and 10 provinces and three territories of Canada.
+The IAM's nearly 600,000 active and retired members can be found in all 50 states in the U.S. and 10 provinces and three territories of Canada.

 Our union is organized into seven territories to better serve our members.
 Geography defines five of those territories.
 Transportation covers a series of related industries.
 Headquarters combines administrative functions with recently merged or affiliated districts and lodges.

 Click here to view a map of territory locations including IAM Headquarters and William W. Winpisinger Education and Technology Center.